tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/3. Chapter 1 - Perimeter - Egress Gateway/README.md

 ```

-2. Bastion host is simulating our upstream router and we should have BGP sessions established to all the cluster nodes using the above configurations.
+2. Bastion host is simulating our upstream router/firewall and we should have BGP sessions established to all the cluster nodes using the above configurations.
 Run the following command on the bastion node to validate the bgp sessions from the bastion node to the cluster nodes.

 ```
-sudo birdc show protocols
+watch sudo birdc show protocols
 ```

+Wait for all sessions to be established.

 ```
 BIRD 1.6.8 ready.